tonykolomeytsev/bagimages/README.md

 ## Features

-- Export from several topics at the same time.
+- Export from several topics at the same time (select topics with regex)
 - Specify from what second (in bag's time) to start the export.
 - Specify number of images to export.